Warren Powers

-Early years
+Early life

-He was an all-state high school quarterback at Bishop Lillis High School from Kansas City, Missouri, and played college football at Nebraska, earning three letters as a Husker.
+Powers was an all-state high school quarterback at Bishop Lillis High School from Kansas City, Missouri, and played college football at Nebraska, earning three letters as a Husker.
 As a senior, he helped lead Bob Devaney's first Nebraska team in 1962.

 Powers played professionally for six years in the American Football League (AFL) with the Oakland Raiders.
 As a safety, he started for the 1967 AFL Champion Raiders and in the second AFL-NFL World Championship game, known now as Super Bowl II.

 Coaching career

 Following his playing career, Powers was an assistant coach under both Bob Devaney and Tom Osborne at the University of Nebraska from 1969 through 1976.

 After leaving Nebraska, Powers became the head coach at Washington State.
 One year after he left Nebraska, Powers took his unranked Washington State Cougars into Lincoln and knocked off the fifteenth-ranked Huskers in the season opener at Memorial Stadium.